-- consider color / BW graphics (some journals, esp. those in print, charge for color figures); generally, is there an advantage of color (otherwise use BW) - think about how to distinguish your groups / conditions (i.e., always use the same / similar colors / pattern for your experimental groups or conditions) - are there "natural" colors for groups / conditions? - be consistent with your color scheme / use of pattern
+- consider color / BW graphics (some journals, esp. those in print, charge for color figures); use BW if there is no advantage of color - think about how to distinguish your groups / conditions (i.e., always use the same / similar colours / pattern for your experimental groups or conditions) - are there "natural" colours for groups / conditions (i.e. colours that are typically associated with the group)? - be consistent with your colour scheme / use of pattern